What Is Generation X?

 Independent

 People belonging to Gen X tend to be more conservative as far as shopping is concerned.
 They are not carried away by flashy advertisements and pompous promotions.
-They are only enticed by a genuine product its performance-proof.
-A prominent example for the same is that we often find Gen-Xers purchasing clothes from a brick and mortar store as they want to touch and feel the product before they make a purchase.
+They research before they buy and are only persuaded by a genuine product with proof of its performance.

 Adaptive

 No other generation is as accommodating and adaptable as Generation X. They have been a part of pathbreaking social revolutions, economic crises, technological processes, and political reformations and have moulded their lives with changing times.
+Gen Xers have experienced eight recessions over their lifetimes and witnessed soaring education, healthcare, and housing costs โ and have kept adapting through each one.
 They are considered first among other generations to have accepted different ethnicities and embraced a diverse culture.

 Favour Work-Life Balance